markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 in Section 8 you will learn how to set up a continuous integration and continuous deployment pipeline.

-We will show you how to do so using psycho S.I..
+We will show you how to do so using CircleCI.
 We will show you how to set it up and how to configure it.

-You will also learn how to publish your mothers using Jim Fury a tool that is used in the industry and
+You will also learn how to publish your models using Jim Fury a tool that is used in the industry and

 you will also learn how to test your continuous integration continuous deployment pipeline in Section